blank

 Enrollment limited to 15 Waitlist available: N Mode of Instruction: In Person

-NOTE: For English majors, this course satisfies the requirement of a course emphasizing literature written between 1700-1900.
+NOTE: For majors, this course fulfills the requirement of a pre-1800 requirement/elective/additional literature or film course.

 W: 6:30PM-9:00PM